The Geometric Unitary Kudla Conjecture: Hermitian Hilbert modular and Jacobi forms

 This is a consequence of Theorem~9.2.6, p.~534 by Hahn--O'Meara~\cite{hahn-omeara-1989}.
 We have to translate the statement~$\rmS\rmU_{2n}(R) = \rmE\rmU_{2n}(R)$ in Hahn--O'Meara's theorem and verify their condition~(iii).

 We will need the notion of form rings~$(R,\Lambda)$, including the notion of form parameters~$\Lambda$, that appears in~9.1.4 of~\cite{hahn-omeara-1989}.
 They are defined in Section~5.1C.
 Form ideals~$(\fraka,\Ga)$ are defined in Section~5.2D; we will only need the trivial one~$(\fraka, \Ga) = (R,\Lambda)$.
-Specifically, in our case we consider the ring~$R = \OF$ with complex conjugation, denoted~$J$ by Hahn--O'Meara, and hence~$\epsilon = -1$.
-We have~$\Lambda_{\min} = \Lambda_{\max} = \ZZ$, leaving~$\Lambda = \ZZ$ as the sole choice of form parameter.
-In notation of Theorem~9.2.6 of~\cite{hahn-omeara-1989}, we have~$R_0 = \ZZ$.
-Both~$\OF$ and~$\ZZ$ are Hasse domains, whose definition Hahn--O'Meara give in their Section~2.2E.
+Specifically, in our case we consider the ring~$R = \cOE$ with complex conjugation, denoted~$J$ by Hahn--O'Meara, and hence~$\epsilon = -1$.
+We have~$\Lambda_{\max} = \cOF$, the ring of invariants in~$\cOE$ under complex conjugation.
+This allows us to choose~$\Lambda = \cOF$ as the form parameter.
+In notation of Theorem~9.2.6 of~\cite{hahn-omeara-1989}, we have~$R_0 = \cOF$.
+Both~$\cOE \subset E$ and~$\cOF \subset F$ are Hasse domains, whose definition Hahn--O'Meara give in their Section~2.2E.
 This confirms condition~(iii) of Theorem~9.2.6.

 Next we translate the notion of unitary groups.
-Our goal is to show that~$\rmS\rmU_{2g}(R)$ in Hahn--O'Meara coincide with our groups~$\SU{g,g}(\ZZ)$.
-The unitary group~$\U{g,g}(\ZZ)$ (defined as our~$\SU{g,g}(\ZZ)$ except for the determinant condition) is called a hyperbolic unitary group by Hahn--O'Meara.
+Our goal is to show that~$\rmS\rmU_{2g}(R)$ in Hahn--O'Meara coincide with our groups~$\SU{g,g}(\cOF)$.
+The unitary group~$\U{g,g}(\cOF)$ (defined as our~$\SU{g,g}(\cOF)$ except for the determinant condition) is called a hyperbolic unitary group by Hahn--O'Meara.
 The underlying quadratic module is defined in Section~5.3 of~\cite{hahn-omeara-1989}.
 Note that the matrix~$F$ at the beginning of Section~5.3 is printed incorrectly.
 Its bottom left block entry needs to be~$\epsilon$ times the identity, thus matching the form that appears in~\eqref{eq:def:SUgg} of the present work.
-Statement~5.3.1~of~\cite{hahn-omeara-1989} asserts that~$\rmU_{2n}(R, \Lambda)$ coincides with our~$\U{n,n}(\ZZ)$ as desired.
-Section~5.3A, p.~226, contains the definition of~$\rmU_{2n}(R)$ and in the text following afterwards the definition of~$\rmS\rmU_{2n}(R)$, which coincides with~$\SU{n,n}(\ZZ)$ in this work.
+Statement~5.3.1~of~\cite{hahn-omeara-1989} asserts that~$\rmU_{2n}(R, \Lambda)$ coincides with our~$\U{n,n}(\cOF)$ as desired.
+Section~5.3A, p.~226, contains the definition of~$\rmU_{2n}(R)$ and in the text following afterwards the definition of~$\rmS\rmU_{2n}(R)$, which coincides with~$\SU{n,n}(\cOF)$ in this work.